Sophia-0708/amax.whitepaper/amax.whitepaper-en.md

 * Market sales allocation

- Among the total allocation, `$AMAX` tokens to be used in the market sales occupies 15% of the total amount, which will serve the following purposes:
+ Among the total allocation, `$AMAX` tokens to be used in the market sales occupy 15% of the total amount.
+They will serve the following purposes:
- * The fund collected can support the project development by Armonia's core team and the `DAO` body;
+ * The collected fund can support the project development through Armonia's core team and the `DAO` body;
- * The tokens that are sold to the public can be used to mining node staking and voting to allow for 5% staking ratio for mining activation;
+ * The tokens sold to the public can be used to mine node staking and vote to allow for 5% staking ratio for mining activation;

  Among the market sales, there are 2% for seed-round sale, 3% for institutional sale and 10% for `IDO` which will use a bonding curve formula to bind the `$AMAX` price with the total staking amount.